 Corfu Town is towards the south, a fascinating and beautiful town with Venetian, British and French influences evident in its narrow streets.

-Find flights to Corfu
+Search and compare: cheap flights to Corfu